grscheller/scheller-linux-archive/notes/gitNotes.md

 4. **~/.gitconfig**
 5. **.git/config at root of repo**

 Each one overrides the ones above it.

+The `git config` command (without --global)

+* updates the repo's '.git/config' file,
+* or complains if not in a GIT repository

-The `git config` command will update '.git/config', while `git config --global` will update
+The `git config --global` command will

+* update #4 if it exists
-#4 if it exists or #3 does not exist.
-I usually keep #3
+* otherwise creates and updates #4 if #3 does not exist
+* otherwise it updates #3

-under git control and #4 not.
+I usually keep #3 under git control and #4 not.
 That way `git config --global` configurations don't get clobbered when I update my config files with my dotfile installation script.

+Aside: The `git maintenance` command will create #4 even if #3 exists.

 ### Configuring GIT